 - QDR Infiniband interconnect

 Applications are invited for a postdoctoral position in the field of computational and theoretical cosmology at the Center for Relativistic Astrophysics (CRA) in the Georgia Institute of Technology.
 The successful candidate will work in conjunction with Dr. John Wise.
-The position is for 2 years with a possible extension to 3 years, depending on funding availability.
-The appointment can begin at anytime before September 1, 2012.
-Continue reading New opening for a postdoctoral researcher
+The position is for 2 years with a possible extension to 3 years, depending on funding … Continue Reading ››

 The yt team has released version 2.2.
 The major addition to this release is the GUI Reason that uses web browsers as a platform to interact with your local or remote data.
 For information, read their announcement!